Gunura: Worship

 The earliest attestations of Gunura come from the Ur III period.
 She is best known from the pantheon of Isin, though she did not necessarily originate in this city, and it is presently impossible to establish what was her original cult center.
 Dina Katz proposes that she was originally worshiped in the same unidentified location as Damu, and that at some point their cult center was destroyed, leading to the transfer of their cult to Isin and incorporation into the circle of Ninisina.
 She was worshiped in the temple of this goddess located there, and appears in an early Old Babylonian offering list from the same location alongside this goddess, Damu, Ninšarnuna, Ninigizibara, Utu and Urmašum.
 Documents from the archives of the Third Dynasty of Ur indicate that sometimes offerings to her were made by practitioners of medicine (asû), with historically notable members of this profession who performed them including Šu-kabta, Nawir-ilum and Ubartum.
 She also worshiped in Ur in a temple of Gula.
 She is attested in two offering lists from this city.

-According to the Neo-Assyrian takultu text Gunura was also worshiped in Assur in association with Gula.
+According to a Neo-Assyrian tākultu text Gunura was also worshiped in Assur in association with Gula.
 A seat of Gunura, the Eankuga, "house of pure heaven," existed in one of the temples bearing the name Erabriri, according to Andrew R. George located in Babylon.
 It belonged to the god Mandanu, and additionally housed similar shrines of Gula, Pabilsag, Urmašum and Damu.
 A text from the reign of Nebuchadnezzar II mentions a statue of Gunura located in the Esabad, a temple of Gula located in the same city.
 Gunura is also mentioned alongside Ninisina, Nintinugga, Damu and Bau in the text AO 17622, which might be an Achaemenid period copy of a Neo-Babylonian original.

 Examples of theophoric names invoking Gunura are known, one example being Ur-Gunura, "man of Gunura."